Dateline: June 8th 1978 22:00. Nairobi, Kenya

 I know Leslie and Tom, my mates from London are working here and I contact Leslie in a desperate attempt to see Annie again.

-Eventually, I beg and cajole and finally get to see her.
+Eventually, I beg and cajole and a week or so after my arrival, finally get to see her.
 It's not very successful, but I stay a few nights at her horse farm and stables in Umwinsidale. about 20 Kms outside of Salisbury and we catch up to some degree.

 The witch of a horsey owner she's working for is not impressed with me.
 Understandably so I'm sure.

-Everything in this age is via letters and in person, so it's only later I know the Richard is working here on a coffee plantation.
+Everything in this age is via letters and in person, so it's only later I know that Richard is working here on a coffee plantation.

 I hang around Salisbury, staying at the Youth Hostel and, with an electrics degree, being white, get a pretty well paid job pretty easily.
 Good pay too

 While I'm here, I meet several others hanging out here, both Rhodesian and foreigners.
-We go around places and check out the "Terrs spoor" (aka crap) we find at the lake.
+We go around places and check out the "Terrs spoor" (aka crap) we find at the local lake, Lake Mac I think.
 Yep, diminish the supposed fighters to simple animals, and you are half way there

 I look for another job.
-They are easy to get, but even in my near suicidal outlook, I turn down the offer of running a farm in the outback where the last manager was assasinated 6 weeks before.
+They are easy to get, but even in my near suicidal outlook, I turn down the offer of running a farm in the outback where the last manager was assassinated by machete I believe, 6 weeks before.

 Most of the places in the North of Rhodesia were, at that time pretty safe.
 The Zambian border was the Zambezi, and the Zambians knew they would get absolutely plastered by the tiny Rhodesian Air Force.
 South Africa was very supportive, and Botswana was practical and essentially neutral.